anzeabram/SiCS/README.md

 - `{name}.th` will be used to defined equates in the survey and join scraps between passages.
 - `{name}.thm` will be used to combine individual passage maps into larger maps.
 If maps are not defined, all survey within the scope of the cave are used.
 The use of the maps allows for easy adjustments and incorporation of stick maps for undrawn passages.

 In the `{name}.th` file, passages are arranged by year of discovery.
-In the `{name}.thm` file, passage map definitions are ordered by cave sub-region, and these subregions are themselves ordered into a map definition for the cave (a high level m-all-p, within the scope of the cave).
+In the `{name}.thm` file, passage map definitions are ordered by cave sub-region, and these subregions are themselves ordered into a map definition for the cave (a high level `m-all-p`, within the scope of the cave).

 ### Exports